Ziang-Lu/RESTful-with-Flask/README.md

 * Maintain a `users` table of registered users

   * For this, we defined `User` data model and `UserSchema` for serialization/deserialization.
+    * POST `/users` with `username:password` authentication credentials creates a new user

 * The client needs to provide credentials in every request they send.